 The visa application procedure is simple.
 When the student passes the initial assessment and the medical class, Canavia will issue all the necessary documents on her part to be presented to the Spanish consulate in the student's country of residence for the student to start the visa issuance process.
 This procedure can take up to 4/6 months.

-If the student wishes to apply for a visa, please download and read the application guide and find all the documents required for submission.
+and find all the documents required for submission.
 The guide provides the student with useful information on how to prepare his documents, as accurately as possible, while at the same time the student must contact the consulate for cross-checking the documents needed for the visa application.
 This will reduce the risk of your application being incomplete or experiencing unnecessary delays.

 A residence permit is any documentation issued by the Spanish authorities, according to which a third country citizen is given the right to reside legally within Spain territory, in accordance with the provisions of the European Union.

 For non-EU students who wish to come to Spain and study, they must first take their Student visa from the Spanish Consulate in their country of living.
 Having the visa, the student can come and start his/her training as a student in Canavia.
 During that period of time, the student must apply for the residence permit, which will give him/her the right to legally stay in Spain.
 Usually, the student residence permit is granted for 1½ year.
 If needed, the student with the assistance of the academy can extend his/her residence permit for another 6 months.

 As with the visa issuing process, the academy can offer its assistance to the student in applying for his/her residence permit.
 Canavia, in co-operation with a lawyer, will do the application on behalf of the student, after collecting all the necessary documents and certifications prior to any application.